Kodyma: Demographics

 As of the 2001 Ukrainian census, the town had a population of 9,493 people.
 In addition to the ethnic Ukrainian majority, which makes up more than 90% of the population, Kodyma is home to small Russian, Moldovan and Belarusian minorities.
 The settlement is overwhelmingly Ukrainian-speaking.

 Native languages according to the 2001 Ukrainian census:

 The Ukrainian government classifies the Moldovan language as Romanian.

+Economy

+Local industries include production of bricks, limestone procession and canning of vegetables.